Masaicker/repo-MoreHead/README.md

 Blacklisted decorations won't appear in your decoration menu, which is useful for hiding items you don't want to use.

+> <mark>💡It's recommended that one player manages the blacklist and shares it via mod code or the `BepInEx/config/MoreHeadBlacklist.json` file to ensure appearance sync in multiplayer</mark>

 ### Logging

 | Option | Description | Default |